English cricket team in South Africa in 1905–06: England squad

 Jack Mason of Kent was MCC's first choice as captain, but he was unable to take the time away from his law practice.
+George Dennett of Gloucestershire was also invited to tour, but Gloucestershire refused to permit him to tour out of fear it would affect his bowling for the county.

 Warm up matches

 Western Province against the MCC

 Between 1 December 1905 and 12 December, The MCC played two first-class matches against Western Province at Cape Town cricket ground.
 The MCC made 365, choosing to bat having won the toss.
 PF Warner (56) D Denton (78), FL Fane (60) and AE Relf (61*) all made half-centuries while Whitehead took the best figures of the home team's bowlers with 6/100.
 In response, the hosts were quickly removed for 96 with Schofield Haigh taking 5/29, the pick of the MCC's bowlers.
 Forced to follow on, Western Province were bowled out for 142, with a five-wicket haul for Crawford.

 After four days of rest, the MCC and Western Provinces came together once more at the same ground, and on this occasion the home team won the toss and chose to bat.
 They were unable to make a solid start, however, being bowled out for 81 with nine batsmen scoring only single figures, and with the innings extras (six) outscoring six of their batsmen.
 The MCC responded with 272 all out, with half centuries for Relf (60) and wicket keeper LJ Moon (57).
 Western Province then scored 233 with scores of 80 and 74 for SJ Snooke and SE Horwood, Crawford taking six wickets for the MCC.
 Despite this innings, the MCC required only 43 runs to win, and Warner together with fellow opener EG Wynyard made the runs without loss.